vikramsvdd/LTTS_Project_TicTacToeGameArena/Requirement/Readme.md

 # Requirements
 ## Introduction
-* This project is a Tic Tac Toe Game, created using C language, designed and employed for a simple console application.
+* This project is a Tic Tac Toe Game, created using python programming  language, designed and employed for a simple console application.

 * Tic Tac Toe is a two player game, played on a 3x3 grid.
 Each player gets a chance to place a mark in any position in the grid using any of the two symbols( X or 0 ).
 The player who has first formed a horizontal, vertical or diagonal sequence of three symbols emerges victorious.